jumpnow/jumpnowtek-site/_posts/2015-01-23-FreeBSD-Duovero-Device-Tree.md

     interrupts = <61 62 63 64 65 66>;

-Note: *Linux* breaks the 6 banks out into individual devices gpio0 - gpio5.
+Note: *Linux* breaks the 6 banks out into individual devices gpio0 - gpio5, much like the *uart*, *i2c* and *mmc* controllers are done below.
+The *FreeBSD* code needs some work to support this.

 ### UART